-When we were tired of site-seeing we were happy to window shop, buy brightly colored macarons for the train, take a ride on the requisite town carousel and stop into one of several sidewalk cafés near the station for one last glass of champagne (and grenadine syrup for TT).
+When we were tired of site-seeing we were happy to window-shop, buy brightly colored macarons for the train, take a ride on the requisite town carousel and stop into one of several sidewalk cafés near the station for one last glass of champagne (and grenadine syrup in seltzer for Tiny Traveler).

 This is the day we almost had, but not quite, somewhat to our frustration.
 I hope your trip to Reims is better organized than ours was and that you make the most of your day in this city that really is well worth a visit.

 A tip for cellular service

 For most of our travel outside the U.S. our cellular service charges us $10/phone/day in roaming fees.
 This adds up, even when we agree that only one of us can have roaming service at a time.
 So I was very happy when a fellow traveler writer introduced me to Airalo.
 It was a where-have-you-been-all-my-life moment.